PrinceOfCzechia/Bachelor-Thesis-Auxiliary-Code/README.md

 # Bachelor-Thesis-Auxiliary-Code
 I decided to upload all the code I've been writing for my bachelor thesis to have it accessible from anywhere and stored somewhere safe.

 This probably won't be of much use for anyone besides me and next generations of students programming numerics for [Template Numerical Library](https://gitlab.com/tnl-project/tnl).
+To run any of the C++ code, put the desired file, *Makefile* and *config.mk* in a single folder and run the **make** commnad.

 The code is a mixture of my own contributions, samples from TNL tutorials and the recommended *Makefile* and *config.mk* provided at TNL's GitLab